lbferreira/geocoreg/README.md

 A library to simplify the process of co-registering geospatial data.
 Althought some great libraries provide co-registration functionalities, such as scikit-image and kornia, they don't directly support geospatial data.
 This library aims to provide a simple and easy-to-use interface to co-register geospatial data in a pythonic way.
 The library design was created to allow the user to select different co-registration methods from different back-end libraries.
 For an easier utilization, Xarray DataArrays are supported (dask is not supported yet).

+Warning: This library is still in early development and the API may change.

 ## Installation
 To install the package, run the command below
 ```